Announcing next-generation APM

 You can’t have full-stack observability if your monitoring platform is only collecting data from a subset of your hosts.
 That’s why Datadog APM is designed for simple, widespread deployment.
 Once you deploy the agent, Datadog will automatically trace requests from end to end, wherever they go: across services, hosts, databases, caches, etc. That means you can identify bottlenecks in microservice architectures and other complex environments just by looking at flame graphs and service summaries.

 Your runtime investigation is virtually unlimited as you can aggregate, filter, drill up, or drill down through requests and individually traced steps.
 Each step of a trace also offers rich metadata so you can answer ad hoc questions such as “which requests touch a particular database table?”, or “which requests call a function in a certain way?”.

 Rather than providing a one-sided view by surfacing only the slowest requests, Datadog’s intelligent sampling captures a comprehensive set of traces for a complete view of your application’s performance.

 Core Datadog features

-If you have used Datadog, then you’re already familiar with some of the beloved core features that we’ve included in our APM:
+If you use Datadog already, then you’re familiar with some of the beloved core features that we’ve included in our APM:

-- rich collaboration tools to keep large teams in sync
+- Rich collaboration features and integrations to keep large teams in sync